codeforboston/voiceapp311/README.md

 2. **What's my address?**: Tells you the current address in the session.
 3. **When is trash/garbage/recycling day?**: Tells you the trash/recycling days for the address in the session.
+3. **When is trash/garbage/recycling day?**: Tells you the trash/recycling days for the address in the session.

+## List of Current voiceapp311 Intents
+1. SetAddressIntent - This is used  set and get current addresses in the session.
+2. TrashDayIntent - This is used to find trash and recycling pickup and collection days.
+3. SnowParkingIntent - This is used to find snow emergency parking
+4. FeedbackIntent - This is used to provide feedback about the skill, including bug reports and suggestions for new intents.
+5. GetAlertsIntent - This is used to getting any alerts regarding the following services:
+	*street cleaning
+	*trash and recyclying
+	*city building hours
+	*parking meters
+	*tow alerts.
+6. UnhandledIntent - This is used to deal with all unhandled intents

 # Background Information